-People are infected when they consume contaminated food, often seafood, or water.
+People are infected when they consume contaminated food, often shellfish, or water.

 Cholera is rare except in areas where sanitation is inadequate.